BAY AREA • PORTLAND • SEATTLE

 The Euclid Manor has existed a a co-living community since 2015, and is home to a beautiful mix of people.
 We are deeply committed to maintaining a nurturing, clean, supportive home.
 We value open and non-violent communication; we are QTPOC-welcoming; we are comfortable challenging each other’s views while respecting the sanctity and peace of home.
 We are environmentalists, non-profit people, start-up people, humanitarians, game creators, community-builders, oceanographers, economic theorists, social changers, med students, developers and designers.
 We are campers and travelers and cyclists and yogis and ecstatic dancers and protest-goers and status-quo-challengers and burners and musicians.
 We are silly and curious and introverts and extroverts and ambiverts.
 Sometimes we host big events.
 Sometimes we keep it quiet.

-We have family dinners every Wednesday and Sunday and house meetings about once a month, but we understand your busy schedule doesn’t always allow you to be present, and that’s okay.
+We have family dinners and house meetings about once a month, but we understand your busy schedule doesn’t always allow you to be present, and that’s okay.
 We have high standards for cleanliness, so to that end, each resident is responsible for helping with basic upkeep of the house.

 Our house is named after Dr. Euclid Von Imaginal, the little-known and somewhat enigmatic discoverer of imaginal cells, and original inhabitant of our historic home.
 Read more to learn about imaginal cells.